isc-projects/kea/doc/sphinx/arm/database-connectivity.rst

 During normal operations, if connectivity to any of the backends is lost and automatic recovery for that backend is enabled, the server disconnects from the respective backend and then attempts to reconnect.
-During the recovery process, the server ceases to serve clients but continues to respond to commands.
+During the recovery process, the server ceases to serve clients according to the ``disable-dhcp-on-db-loss`` configured option, but continues to respond to commands.
 If connectivity to all backends is restored, the server returns to normal operations.
 If connectivity cannot be restored after ``max-reconnect-tries``, the server issues a fatal error and exits.